-Performance period Paid annually and aligned with financial year (1 April 2024 to 31 March 2025) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the environmental and social responsibility initiatives. measures are shared across all members of the exeteam as the measures involve collaboration and co Non-financial ecutive management Performance hurdle The trigger for considering whether to exercise dipayment is 90% achievement of at least one of the • Payment calculation method Meeting 100% of each financial and non-financial m payment of 100% of the DAVR amount.
-Each financial measure is assessed independently. memou of a financial measure is less than 90%, 0% achievement will be applied for that measure.
+Performance period Paid annually and aligned with financial year (1 April 2024 to 31 March 2025) Measures Financial (80%) Weighting Constant currency operating profit 45% Constant currency revenue 25% Constant currency pre-tax operating cash flow 10% Non-financial (20%) Measures relating to the strategic direction of the environmental and social responsibility initiatives. measures are shared across all members of the exeteam as the measures involve collaboration and co Non-financial ecutive management Performance hurdle The trigger for considering whether to exercise dipayment is 90% achievement of at least one of the • Payment calculation method Meeting 100% of each financial and non-financial mayment of 100% of the DAVR amount.
+Each financial measure is assessed independently. of a financial measure is less than 90%, 0% achievement will be applied for that measure.
 If the achievement of a financial measure is greater than 120%, 120% achievement will be applied for that measure.
 The DAVR payment amount is adjusted pro-rata, with each 1% above or below each financial measure resulting in a 2% increase or decrease in payment.
 Target payments Up to 24% of total remuneration for the CEO/Man aging Director.
-Maximum payment The maximum achievable DAVR which may be aw the target DAVR at 20% or more over achievemen measures and achievement of all non-financial me nt of the financial Approval process The Board (administered through the People & Reminas the discretion to alter, amend, replace or withdra at any time without notice (including during a finance).
-The Board also retains the ultimate discretion in assest determining any payments under the scheme.
-As part has the right to exercise its discretion not to make an a reduced amount, regardless of whether the measure aw the DAVR scheme cial year). ssing and rt of that, the Board by payments or to pay Termination of employment Participants will not be entitled to be considered for they cease to be employed by the Company prior to year and/or in circumstances where they are under of employment when the DAVR award is under con- the end of the DAVR notice of termination Should a participant leave the company (e.g. due disability, redundancy or on medical grounds) bef be considered for a DAVR award, the Board will have whether to pay any DAVR award. ore they are due to
+Maximum payment The maximum achievable DAVR which may be aw the target DAVR at 20% or more over achievemen measures and achievement of all non-financial me t of the financial Approval process The Board (administered through the People & Reminas the discretion to alter, amend, replace or withdra at any time without notice (including during a finance).
+The Board also retains the ultimate discretion in assess determining any payments under the scheme.
+As part has the right to exercise its discretion not to make an a reduced amount, regardless of whether the measure w the DAVR scheme rial year). ssing and rt of that, the Board y payments or to pay Termination of employment Participants will not be entitled to be considered for a DAVR payment if they cease to be employed by the Company prior to the end of the DAVR year and/or in circumstances where they are under notice of termination of employment when the DAVR award is under consideration or paid.
+Should a participant leave the company (e.g. due to death, permaner disability, redundancy or on medical grounds) before they are due to be considered for a DAVR award, the Board will have discretion as to whether to pay any DAVR award.